Gravitational Optomechanics: Photon-Matter Entanglement via Graviton Exchange

+\textbf{\textit{Summary.--}} To summarise, this is a simple illustration of how a photon will get entangled with a quantum matter solely via quantum gravitational interaction.
+We have quantified the entanglement in an effective field theory approach to quantum gravity, and we have found that the linear entropy is given by the simple expression, $S = 2 g^2 \tau^2$, where $g$ is the (light-enhanced) gravitationally-induced optomechanical coupling defined in Eq.~\eqref{leg0}, and $\tau$ is the experimental time.

+In a typical experimental setting, with low intensity light, the linear entanglement is extremely tiny.
+Nonetheless, our estimate suggests that there might be a way of probing the quantum light-bending interaction by combining heavy, low-frequency mechanical oscillators~\cite{whittle2021approaching} and intense light sources~\cite{danson2019petawatt}.

+There will be many outstanding experimental issues we will need to understand.
+We will need to study the sources of decoherence {(see Appendix C \cite{schlosshauer2007decoherence,romero2011quantum,parikh2021quantum, gunnink2022gravitational})}, devise cooling and squeezing protocols~\cite{whittle2021approaching}, find a way for suppressing phonon vibrations~\cite{rahman2017laser}, {as well as extending the duration of petawatt laser pulses, to name a few}.
+Last but not least, we will need to construct a {\it witness} to read out the entanglement {(see Appendix D~\cite{duan2000inseparability,chen2020entanglement})}.

-Although it is extremely challenging to achieve the required experimental parameters, at the least, it presents us with an experimental challenge to pursue the novel goal of testing the true quantum nature of gravity via spin-2 graviton exchange via entanglement~\cite{bose2017spin}.
+Although it will be highly challenging to achieve all of the required experimental parameters, at the least, the current result highlights the parameter space to pursue the goal of testing the true quantum nature of gravity via graviton exchange via quantum entanglement. {The proposed scheme can discern between the spin-2 and spin-0 character of the gravitational interaction by adapting \emph{well-established} optomechanical protocols from cavity-optomechanics~\cite{aspelmeyer2014cavity,bose1997preparation}, in the regime of short distances which remains unexplored even by classical experiments.} The gravitational optomechanics is one of the {\it critical} outstanding tests which needs to be performed to understand quantum gravity's low energy frontier fully.